Alekos Flambouraris

-Alekos Flambouraris (Αλέκος Φλαμπουράρης; 23 October 1938, Athens – 18 November 2025, Athens) was a Greek politician who served as the Minister of State for Coordinating Government Operations in the second Tsipras cabinet.
+Alekos Flambouraris (Αλέκος Φλαμπουράρης; 23 October 1938 – 18 November 2025) was a Greek politician who served as the Minister of State for Coordinating Government Operations in the second Tsipras cabinet.

-Political career
+Life and career

-Flambouraris "helped guide Mr Tsipras’ rise from student politician to prime minister," according to the Financial Times.
-Following the January 2015 legislative election, he was appointed as Minister of State for Coordinating Government Operations.
+Flambouraris was born in Athens on 23 October 1938.
+He "helped guide Mr Tsipras’ rise from student politician to prime minister," according to the Financial Times.
+Following the January 2015 legislative election, he was appointed Minister of State for Coordinating Government Operations.

 In the campaign for the September 2015 legislative election, Flambouraris was embroiled in a scandal surrounding his business interests.
 It was alleged by Greek news website, Proto Thema, that Flambouraris had maintained a majority shareholding in a technical services company, Diatmisi, in defiance of regulations banning cabinet members from owning or operating a business.
 Flambouraris denied any wrongdoing, but the scandal led to significant angst within Syriza.
 Dimitris Mardas said that "Ministers shouldn’t be involved in public sector deals...
 It’s an ethical issue."

-Flambouraris was re-elected in the September 2015 legislative election, and was re-appointed in the second Tsipras cabinet.
+He was re-elected in the September 2015 legislative election, and was re-appointed in the second Tsipras cabinet.

-He died on 18 November 2025, at the age of 87.
+Flambouraris died in Athens on 18 November 2025, at the age of 87.